slowernews/wisdom-tldr/chapters/chapter_appendix.md

 optimize for control over money and you'll make more money. -- Naval Ravikant* management is the oldest, and most over-rated form of leverage. capital, media and code are the modern forms. -- Naval Ravikant* no one can predict macro.  -- Naval Ravikant*
--->
+> *'No one is as impressed with your possessions as you are.' -- Kevin Kelly* -->

 > *'Some people are so poor, all they have is money.' -- Patrick Meagher*